Otros Ejercicios

 from a worn out picture that my mother had,

-and I that scar on his cheek & his eye.
+and I knew that scar on his & his evil eye.

-He was big and bent and grey and old,
+He was big and and grey and old,

 And I looked at him and my blood ran cold, and I said,